Exabyte-io/documentation/docs/tutorials/jobs-cli/job-cli-example.md

 ```

+The reader should note that in the `mpirun` [command for launching the job in parallel](../../jobs-cli/batch-scripts/commands.md#4.-launch-parallel-job), towards the bottom of the above input script example, we make use of the `tee` UNIX command to redirect the output of the simulation to both the standard output (abbreviated as "stdout") and to the output file simultaneously.
+Redirecting the output also to "stdout" in this way allows the status of the job to be regularly updated and refreshed under the corresponding [Job Viewer](../../jobs/ui/viewer.md) in the [Web Interface](../../ui/overview.md).

 We can put the content of the above file into a bash script called `run.sh` for example, and then make the script executable with `chmod a+x run.sh` command.

-We can finally [submit the jobs](../../jobs-cli/actions/submit.md) as a set to the [Resource Manager](../../infrastructure/resource/overview.md) by invoking the script via the `./run.sh` command.
+The job can finally be [submitted](../../jobs-cli/actions/submit.md) as a set to the [Resource Manager](../../infrastructure/resource/overview.md) by invoking the script via the `./run.sh` command (the `qsub` command is not necessary in this case since it is already included as part of `run.sh`, towards the end of the script).

 ## 5. View Submitted Jobs